Mudroom Organizing Wall–Grand Central Station

 5. Repeat the same process for each of the numbers.
 (I suggest using graphite transfer paper so the transfer will show up on the white surface.)
 Paint the numbers with black paint and let dry.

-The more wall space you have, the more you can hang!
+The more Mudroom wall space you have, the more you can hang.
 Examples include:

-a.
-Use Command™ Brand Forever Metal Hooks to create a smaller station to hang
+- Command™ Brand Forever Metal Hooks can be used to create a smaller station to hang

 each family member’s house keys, one set from each hook.